skamalj/azure-retail-store-analytics/readme.md

 ## Create all resources - functionapps, eventhubs, stream job - using terraform

-#### Update values.tfvars, located in terraform folder, for following values
+#### Update values.tfvars(use values.tfvars.sample as reference), located in terraform folder, for following values
 ```
 "yugabyte.admin-user" =
 "yugabyte.admin-password" =